Spring-Chobby/Chobby/README.md

     }
   }
 })
-i18n.loadFile('path/to/your/files/en.lua') -- maybe load some more stuff from that file
+i18n.loadFile('path/to/your/files/en.lua') -- maybe load some more stuff from that file (uses Spring's VFS)

 -- setting the translation context i18n.setLocale('en') -- English is the default locale anyway